designforcontext/aac_review_tool/data/cookbook/Should-we-use-ontologies-outside-of-the-CRM-to-define-relationships.md

+---
+title: How do we distinguish between knowledge representation and APIs?
+priority: 1
+category: modeling
+todo: true
+---
 ### Problem Statement:

 The CIDOC-CRM defines a specific way to model many relationships between entities.
 However, other ontologies also define conceptually-similar relationships, often in much simpler ways.
 For example, take the first name of an actor: